 As a leader in the global video security industry, Hanwha Techwin leverages cutting-edge video technology and artificial intelligence to offer customized solutions in more than 60 markets around the world.

-We manufacture over 2.7 million video surveillance devices in South Korea, China, and Vietnam.
-They are sold through our sales networks across Europe, the Americas, China, Middle East, and Asia.
-Currently, 76 percent of our sales comes from our overseas markets.
+We manufacture our video surveillance devices in South Korea and Vietnam which are sold through our sales networks across Europe, the Americas, China, the Middle East and Asia.

 Thank you for your interest in Hanwha.

 Please enter a correct email address.